Revolution-SDC/Automated-PDF-Reader-Python/README.md

 Code submitted by [Sheshadri Vyas](https://github.com/Sheshadri-vyas/).

+* Read a PDF file provided in the root directory of the script.
 * Saves the page number so that the reader automatically starts reading from where it was left off.

 # Usage